 Back from the Dead: Rimmer pulls this a few times, only to die again fairly quickly afterwards.

 Black Comedy Rape: Sort of.
 Rimmer didn't deliberately rape Yvonne McGruder, but she was concussed and thought he was someone else.
 The continuity of Last Human establishes that McGruder already liked him and became convinced that she imagined the whole thing after she relapsed.

 Blessed with Suck: His Hard Light abilities allow him to touch and feel as though he was a real person and also makes him Nigh Invulnerable.
 Unfortunately, Arnold Rimmer is an abject coward and has low tolerance for pain, so injuries that would kill him/knock him out don't do anything more than hurt severely and he'd be forced to suffer through them.

 Cannot Tell a Joke: In "Better than Life", the newly-titled "Admiral" Rimmer is attempting to tell an anecdote, but can't remember exactly what happened.
 It was so bad that even the fictional officers from his ideal dream went through a couple of seconds of embarrassed, uncertain silence before bursting into sycophantic laughter.

-His anecdotes in general tend to be not very amusing, at least the ones that are meant to be are.
-The ones that aren't meant to be funny are usually hilarious.
+In general, his anecdotes that are meant to be funny aren't very amusing, while the ones that aren't meant to be funny are hilarious.